-As a maintenance practice, you should always run chkdsk in WIndows prior to making a Winclone image and shrinking or expanding the Boot Camp file system.
-Chkdsk is an internal Windows maintenance utiltiy that checks for disk errors and repairs bad blocks.
+As a maintenance practice, you should always run chkdsk in Windows prior to making a Winclone image and shrinking or expanding the Boot Camp file system.
+Chkdsk is an internal Windows maintenance utility that checks for disk errors and repairs bad blocks.
 Running chkdsk should be part of routine Windows maintenance.
 Follow these steps to initiate the chkdsk process.

 Click Start and type in cmd.
 After Windows finds "cmd", right click on "cmd" and select "Run as administrator".

 In the cmd prompt, run "chkdsk /b".
-The "/b" flag tell CHKDKS to perform a bad block check, which is more thorough, but takes longer.
+The "/b" flag tell chkdsk to perform a bad block check, which is more thorough, but takes longer.

 Since it s likely that you are booted from the disk that you are trying to check, chkdsk will mark the disk to checked on next startup and warn you to reboot.
 Select Y (for Yes) to allow this, and then reboot Windows.